sprucelabsai/developer.spruce.ai/schemas/index.md

 ## Normalize

 Are you familiar with `google-libphonenumber`?
 No?
 Good.
 Here's my promise, you'll never have to write a phone number formatter again!
-In fact, if you can think of, it probably already has a transformer/formatter.